learn-co-students/javascript-closures-cb-gh-000/README.md

 ```

 `whatsForDinner()` is an inner function of the `fatBastard()` function, and as such, it has access to all of the variables
-defined in the `fatBastard()` function (as well as the variables in its own scope, if it had any).
+defined in its parent function (along with any variables in its own scope, if it has any).
 This means that we
-can access the `meal` argument in our `whatsForDinner()` function too.
+can access the `meal` argument in our `whatsForDinner()` function.
 However, `meal` isn't accessible _outside_ of
 the `fatBastard()` function, giving us some semblance of 'private' variables.
 This is one possible use case for closures.

 As you can see, we're not executing the `whatsForDinner()` function here, we're merely returning it.
 We can then run
 the `whatsForDinner()` function at a later point in time, when we're curious about what exactly is in Fat Bastard's belly.

-The feature allowing `whatsForDinner()` to still access the variables within its parent function long after the parent
+The reason `whatsForDinner()` still has access to the variables within its parent function long after the parent
-function has executed, is called a 'closure'.
+function has executed is because `whatsForDinner()` is a 'closure'.

 ![Fat Bastard in a moment of spiritual clarity.](https://66.media.tumblr.com/11911f29151cb0ff4813f9d11689cdc8/tumblr_mvjxzdTtV91ror07qo1_500.gif)